axanthos/orange3-textable-prototypes/doc/widgets/SuperTextFiles.rst

 *Failed to load.
 Please verify if Tesseract trained data is installed for following languages: '<languages>'.*
     A Tesseract language package is probably missing.

+*Tesseract is not installed or it's not in your path.*
+   Add the directory where the tesseract-OCR binaries are located to the Environment Path variables, probably ``C:\Program Files\Tesseract-OCR``

 Examples
 --------